 1.3.
-Diagnosis
+Diagnostic

 Current treatment options for stage-1 and stage-2 HAT are different and, for this reason, it is crucial to distinguish between the two stages before initiating treatment.
 HAT is diagnosed by detecting the parasite in the blood using thick or thin smear tests, or in a lymph node aspirate.
 Testing for T.b. gambiense is performed using a card agglutination test for trypanosomiasis (CATT).
-Patients who test positive on CATT (diluted to 1/4, 1/8, 1/16 and 1/32) and/or who have enlarged cervical lymph nodes undergo further investigations (see Figure 1; p 20).
+Patients who test positive on CATT (diluted to 1/4, 1/8, 1/16 and 1/32) and/or who have enlarged cervical lymph nodes undergo further investigations (see Figure 1; p 21).

 The diagnosis of stage-2 HAT relies on lumbar puncture.
+Disease staging is based on detection of parasites and on the WBC count in the CSF.
+In the national HAT control programmes in most countries the threshold to initiate treatment for stage-2 HAT is CSF WBC above $5/\mu$ L. As a result, a distinction is made between "early" stage-2 HAT, which is defined as CSF WBC between 5 and $20/\mu$ L, and "late" stage-2 HAT, defined as CSF WBC above $20/\mu$ L or if parasites are detected in the CSF.

-The presence of parasites and/or of more than 20 WBCs per $\mu$ L in the CSF confirms stage-2 HAT.
-In the national programmes in most countries, the threshold of positivity is a CSF WBC count of 5/ $\mu$ L. The presence of trypanosomes in the blood or any other bodily fluid cannot be assessed in an independent central laboratory because fixing the sample affects the sensitivity of microscopic detection.
+The presence of trypanosomes in the blood or any other bodily fluid cannot be assessed in an independent central laboratory because fixing the sample affects the sensitivity of microscopic detection.
 The most sensitive methods of detection are those that use concentration techniques to examine fresh centrifugated samples for motile trypanosomes.